bigdata-i523/hid225/notebook.md

 # Theory

-* 08/22/17 - 08/23/17 Read and watched all videso in the Theory Introduction section
+* Currently reading and watching all videos in the Theory Introduction section - updated 09/15/17

 # Practice